junxit/us-congress-bills-115/bill.md

 # H.R.
 6378

-> To reauthorize certain programs under the Public Health Service Act and the Federal Food, Drug, and Cosmetic Act with respect to public health security and all-hazards preparedness and response, and for other purposes.
+> To reauthorize certain programs under the Pandemic and All-Hazards Preparedness Reauthorization Act.

 ## § 1.
-Short title
+Short title; table of contents

-This Act may be cited as the “Pandemic and All-Hazards Preparedness and Advancing Innovation Act of 2018”.
+- **(a)** *Short title* This Act may be cited as the “Pandemic and All-Hazards Preparedness and Advancing Innovation Act of 2018”.

-## § 2.
-Table of contents

-The table of contents of this Act is as follows:
+- **(b)** *Table of contents* The table of contents for this Act is as follows: